Ludwig-Wilhelm Tepper de Ferguson: Last years

 In 1819, Tepper de Ferguson, his wife and step-daughter undertook a long European travel.
 However, when in Paris, Josephine Velho died in a tragic accident (July 1820), and in 1823 his wife died in Dresden.
 Tepper de Ferguson returned to Russia for a short time, but left in May 1824 for Paris, where in July 1824 he married Marie Catherine Adelaide Canel (1790–1834).
 His last years were spent in Paris where he was known as Louis-Guillaume, baron Tepper de Ferguson.
 He died in Paris in 1838.

-A nephew of Ludwig-Wilhelm, Pierre Charles Guillaume Fergusson-Tepper (the son of Peter Charles and Marie-Henriette Boué) established a successful and profitable business producing printed fabric in Bavilliers (Franche-Comté).
+A nephew of Ludwig-Wilhelm, Pierre Charles Guillaume Fergusson-Tepper (the son of Peter Charles and Marie-Henriette Boué) established a successful and profitable business producing printed fabric in Bavilliers (Franche-Comté, France).
 Among his children were Marie Philippine, Tepper's god-daughter, and Louis Guillaume Edouard Fergusson-Tepper (1837–1890) who might have been named after Tepper.
 Louis Guillaume Edouard became a sculptor and exhibited his works in the Salons of Paris in the 1870s.